genesofthrones/blog_genesofthrones/content/blog/opics_traits_misophonia.md

 ---
-title: Misophonia: Genetics and More - 23andMe
+title: Misophonia  Genetics and More
 description: Discover the genetic connections to misophonia and how your DNA could be wreaking havoc on your sanity.
-tags: ["misophonia", "genetics", "23andme", "traits"]
+tags: ["misophonia", "genetics", "traits"]
 date: 2023-10-06
 luogo: Online
 #layout: article.njk